Benefits of Donating Real Estate to Charity

 by the Charitable Strategies Group at Schwab Charitable

-Whether it’s the family home, undeveloped land, a rental property, or some other investment, your long-term held real estate may be the most highly appreciated asset you own.
+Whether it’s the family home, undeveloped land, a rental property, or some other investment, your real estate held for more than one year may be the most highly appreciated asset you own.
 This means you could face significant capital gains taxes if you sell your real estate.
 Depending on your particular financial and charitable goals, donating real estate to a 501(c)(3) public charity, such as a donor-advised fund, could allow you to leverage one of your most valuable investments to achieve maximum impact with your charitable giving.

 What are the benefits of donating appreciated real estate held more than one year?
 If you itemize deductions on your tax return instead of taking the standard deduction, donating your real estate can unlock additional funds for charity in two ways.
 First, you potentially eliminate the capital gains tax you would incur if you sold the real estate yourself and donated the proceeds, which may increase the amount available for charity by up to 20%.
 Second, you may claim a fair market value charitable deduction for the tax year in which the gift is made and may choose to pass on that savings in the form of more giving.